MatthewDulcich/ImageClassificationTransferLearning/readme.md

 source python-venv311/bin/activate
 ```

-If you don't have a mac or the venv doesen't work you can make one with
+If you don't have a mac or the venv doesn't work you can make one with

 ```bash
 python3.11 -m venv python-venv311